Soft Switching Expert Policies for Controlling Systems with Uncertain Parameters

 \subsection{Adaptive Policy}

-We consider the following normalized weighted sum of the expert policies learned in a simulator as an adaptive policy.
+We consider the following convex combination of the expert policies learned in a simulator as an adaptive policy.

 where $w=[w_1,w_2,\dots,w_M]^{\top}$ is an element of the probability simplex $\Delta_M$, i.e., $\sum_{j=1}^{M}w_{j}=1,\ w_{j}\ge0,\ \forall{j}\in\{1,2,\dots,M\}$.
-Based on the history of observations from the real system, we estimate the similarity vector $w=[w_1,w_2,\dots,w_M]^{\top}\in\Delta_{M}$, which quantifies the similarity between the behavior of the real system and that of each representative simulated system.
+Based on the history of observations from the real system, we estimate the similarity vector $w=[w_1,w_2,\dots,w_M]^{\top}\in\Delta_{M}$, which quantifies how accurately each representative simulated system predicts the observed transition of the real system.
 We then use the vector directly as the weights of the adaptive policy.
-This is because an expert policy that is effective for a representative system is likely to perform well on systems exhibiting similar behaviors.
+This design is motivated by the intuition that an expert policy for a representative system is also expected to perform well on systems exhibiting similar behaviors.

-We apply an OCO algorithm to estimate $w_t$ online.
 The loss function for the OCO algorithm is defined as follows: